 What data structure is underneath of heap implementation?

 A heap is a complete binary tree conceptually.
 The underlying data structure is an array.
 Each node’s position in the heap is corresponding to the index in the array.
 The root’s position is 0, corresponding to the index 0.
-The node’s position increases by 1 from left to right, from upper level to lower level.
+The node’s position increases by 1 from left to right, from top to bottom.

 What is the formula to get the parent and two children’s positions from the current node’s position in a heap?